 Set up the home folder

-) to the folder where you placed the .jar
+cd) to the folder where you placed the .jar file.

 For Windows users, type: